fioprotocol/fio-devhub/_posts/2021-05-20-partner-upgrade.md

    tag: release
 ---

 ###### FIO Chain release v3.0.0 is a mandatory update for all wallets and exchanges running a FIO API Node.
 This post outlines the steps FIO integration partners must take to upgrade their FIO API node from v2.0.x to v3.0.0.
-All nodes must be upgraded by June 18, 2001.

 <!--more-->

-Nodes that are not upgraded by **June 18, 2001**. will return "No request found" for the following API getters:
+Nodes that are not upgraded will return "No request found" for the following API getters:

 * /get_obt_data
 * /get_pending_fio_requests